SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 An instance of an enumeration member can have values associated with it.
-This is different than having a raw value: the raw value for an enumeration member is always the same, but instances of the same enumeration member can have different associated values.
+This is different than having a raw value: the raw value for an enumeration member is the same for all instances, but instances of the same enumeration member can have different associated values.
 You provide the associated values when you create the instance.